Forces between frozen particles contribute to pressure.

 does currently in Gromacs.

-#1 Updated by Erik Lindahl almost 15 years ago
+#1 Updated by Erik Lindahl about 15 years ago

 Frozen means a particle is not moved in the update algorithm, but all interactions are still calculated for it